hiphapa/blogs.snap-ci.com/_posts/2014-07-22-why-snapci-and-travisci-are-not-the-name-thing.markdown

 ---
 layout: post
-title:  "Why Snap and Travis are not the same thing."
+title:  "Why Snap-(CI) and Travis-(CI) are not the same thing."
 date:   2014-07-22
 author: Marco Valtas
 categories: continuous_delivery
 ---

-Being part of the Snap team lets you be certain of two things.
+As a member of the Snap team, you can be certain of two things.
 First, you will learn a lot about how projects get built and deployed.
-Second, you will sooner or later, have to answer the following question:
+Second, you will, sooner or later, have to answer the following question:

 > "What is the difference between Snap and [Travis](https://travis.org)
 > ([CircleCI](http://circleci.com), [Codeship](https://www.codeship.io),